 However, in Vietnamese adults, an average intake of 2.2 grams per day was not associated with being overweight (23).

-Bottom Line: Some observational studies link MSG intake to weight gain, but the results are weak and inconsistent.
-One controlled trial using extremely high doses found MSG to raise blood pressure.
+Summary Though some studies link MSG intake to weight gain, the results are weak and inconsistent.
+More studies are necessary.

-Depending on who you ask, MSG is either 100% safe or a dangerous neurotoxin.
-As is often the case in nutrition, the truth is somewhere between the two extremes.
+Depending on who you ask, MSG is either perfectly safe or a dangerous neurotoxin.